 - Familiarize yourself with the area

-- Look for any possible routes that can be used as alternatives, and from there, prioritize them
+- Look for any possible routes that can be used as alternatives and prioritize them.

 - Make sure that the alternative routes have been documented on the map